sajadali01/LUDO-Game/README.md

 In this step, we will implement the core game logic and rules of Ludo.
 This will include handling dice rolling, token movement, capturing opponents' tokens, entering the home column, moving through safe zones, and determining winning conditions.
 We will ensure that our game follows the international rules.
 * **Testing and Debugging** :
 In this step, we will thoroughly test our Ludo game.
 Furthermore, we will identify and fix any bugs or issues that arise.
 Moreover, we will conduct various test cases to validate the functionality and correctness of the game.
 In the end, we will ensure that our game runs according to the points mentioned in the proposal.
-* **Networking(Optional)** :
-This will be a valuable feature when two or more players are engaged in the game.
-It allows users to play from their own PCs instead of having to share one PC.
-Furthermore, it significantly enhances the user experience of playing LUDO.

 ## ***Challenges And Risks***
 **Ludo is not a simple game.
 It involves intricate rules and gameplay mechanics.
 Implementing and testing the game logic to ensure it adheres to the official Ludo rules can be a significant challenge.
 Ludo is traditionally a multiplayer game, so implementing multiplayer functionality, either locally or online, can be a complex and time-consuming task.
 Testing a game like Ludo thoroughly is crucial to identify and fix bugs, ensure fair gameplay, and provide a smooth user experience.
 Testing becomes more challenging as the game complexity increases.**